 From the adiabatic temperature change-strain projection of Fig. 5b, one can see that larger adiabatic temperature changes can be obtained in compression, where (positive) adiabatic temperature changes of up to 28 K were measured.
 The reason for this could be related to the smaller transformation strain in compression compared to tension, which means that a more complete transformation (with a larger transformation latent heat) is obtained at smaller strains under compression.
 This could be clearly observed in the stress-strain projection of Fig. 5b.
-It is also seen that the typical (almost flat) transformation plateau region which is observable in tension, turns into a strain hardening region in compression.
-As a consequence, transformation start stress and the stress needed to complete the transformation under tension are much smaller than those under compression.
+It is also seen that the typical (almost flat) transformation plateau region that is observable in tension, turns into a strainhardening region in compression.
+As a consequence, the transformation start stress and the stress that is needed to complete the transformation under tension are much smaller than under compression.
 Therefore, as seen from the adiabatic temperature change-stress projections of Fig. 5b, in tension, larger adiabatic temperature changes can be obtained at small and moderate stresses compared to compression.
 This is where tension is superior to compression.
 It is further evident form Fig. 5b that positive adiabatic temperature changes (during loading) are in all cases larger than negative ones (during unloading), which is due to the intrinsic mechanical dissipative heat of the internal friction that manifests itself as the hysteresis.

-Figure 6 shows the distribution of the temperature changes over the sample during loading and unloading Ni-Ti tubes under compression and Ni-Ti dog-bone shaped sheets under tension.
-One can see that in compression, the temperature change in the sample is fully homogenous (if neglecting heat losses through the grips), while in tension, temperature bands related to the Lüders-type transformation [69] are clearly visible, which is in agreement with the presence of strain hardening region and plateau under compressive and tensile loading respectively.
+Fig. 6 shows the distribution of the temperature changes over the sample during loading and unloading Ni-Ti thin-walled tubes under compression and Ni-Ti dog-bone shaped thin sheets under tension.
+One can see that in compression, the temperature change in the sample is fully homogenous (neglecting heat losses through the grips), while in tension, temperature bands related to the Lüders-type transformation [71] are clearly visible, which is in agreement with the presence of strain-hardening region and flat plateau under compressive and tensile loading respectively.
 With regard to the eCE, the homogenous temperature change is an advantage of compressive loading.

 Fig. 6.
-Distribution of temperature changes (in °C) over the elastocaloric sample during tensile (a) loading and (b) unloading under a strain of 4.6 % and during compressive (c) loading and (d) unloading under a strain of 3.8 %.
+Distribution of temperature changes [°C] over the elastocaloric sample during tensile; a) loading, and b) unloading under a strain of 4.6 %, and during compressive c) loading, and d) unloading under a strain of 3.8 %

-2.3 Fatigue life of elastocaloric materials
+2.3 Fatigue Life of Elastocaloric Materials